convince-project/overview/tutorials/README.md

 # Tutorial Introduction

+These tutorials are designed to give you a introduction to the tools that the CONVINCE toolbox provides by walking you through using them on a simple example.
+The example that all the tutorials are based on is a fetch and carry task, where a mobile robot moves in a household environment, picks up an object, and delivers it to a target location.

 ## Prerequisites

 To follow the tutorials using the provided Docker image, you need to have `docker` and `docker compose` installed on your machine.